segmentio/segment-docs/src/connections/functions/source-functions/index.md

 - **Functions Admin** - Create, edit and delete all functions or a subset of specified functions.
 - **Functions Read-only** - View all functions or a subset of specified functions.

-Enabling your source function or deploying changes to existing ones requires additional **Source Admin** permissions in addition to the role selected above.
+Enabling your source function or deploying changes to existing ones require additional **Source Admin** permissions in addition to the role selected above.

 ### Editing and Deleting